catalyst/moodle-logstore_standardqueued/README.md

 ## How are events queued?

-A DB connection and write is already fairly fast and cheap so whatever it is eplaced with must be extremely low latency and cheaper while balancing that again reliability and robustness.
+A DB connection and write is already fairly fast and cheap so whatever it is replaced with must be extremely low latency and cheaper while balancing that against reliability and robustness.
 This plugin will flexibly allow different queue methods.
 The intention is that a single front end might have a very short lived buffer which is accepting events from many php requests, and then doing a much faster single batch insert.
 Or it may push them to a more decentralized